Airborne Lead Information

 Missouri’s Lead Legacy

 Missouri’s long history of lead mining and processing can be traced back to French explorers in the early 1700s.
 Missouri continues to be a world leader in lead mining and processing.
 Historical lead mining areas include the Old Lead Belt around Park Hills in St. Francois County and the Tri-State Lead area around Joplin in Jasper and Newton Counties.
 Lead continues to be mined from the New Lead Belt, or Viburnum Trend, located in Iron and Reynolds Counties.
-Herculaneum, located in Jefferson County, is the site of the nation’s only primary lead smelter.
-Glover and Buick, both located in Iron County, had primary lead smelting operations at one time.
+The Viburnum Trend is the largest lead mining district in the world.
+Herculaneum, located in Jefferson County, was the site of the nation’s last primary lead smelter prior to the site ceasing primary lead smelting operations in early 2014.
+Glover and Buick, both located in Iron County, also had primary lead smelting operations at one time.
 The smelter in Glover is no longer operating and the Buick facility is now used for secondary smelting, where lead is recycled from lead-acid batteries, picture tubes, spent ammunition, and other lead-bearing material.

 Lead Standard Revision

 The EPA requires each state to determine which areas in the state will not meet the 2008 NAAQS for lead, known as nonattainment areas.
 Herculaneum is the only nonattainment area in Missouri under the 1978 NAAQS.
 Missouri also has two maintenance areas located near Buick and Glover.
 Doe Run operates the secondary smelter near Buick and owns the inactive primary smelter near Glover.
 The Buick and Herculaneum areas will clearly have difficulty meeting the new standard.
 The department presented a draft nonattainment recommendation at a public information session on Sept.
 16, 2009, and at a formal public hearing on Oct.
 29, 2009.
 On Dec.
 3, 2009, the Missouri Air Conservation Commission adopted the department’s final recommendations.
-Based on current monitoring and modeling data, the department is recommending areas around Doe Run’s Herculaneum and Buick (portions of Dent, Iron and Reynolds Counties) facilities as nonattainment.
-Other areas of the state with former and active lead mines are recommended as unclassifiable, including portions of Jasper, Jefferson, Newton, Reynolds, and St. Francois Counties.
-In December 2009, the department submitted the recommendation to EPA, which has one year to approve or modify it.
-EPA has the authority to make the final determination of nonattainment area boundaries.
-The current nonattainment boundary recommendation can be found on the National Ambient Air Quality Standard Area Boundary Designations page.
+The recommendations included keeping the Herculaneum nonattainment area in Jefferson County as the Herculaneum city limits and adding a nonattainment area around the Buick smelter and mine in Dent, Iron, and Reynolds Counties.
+Additionally, the State recommended certain county portions around each of these two nonattainment areas as unclassifiable until monitoring data was available from the new samplers that were in place by January 1, 2010.
+The recommendation also included unclassifiable areas in the Old Lead Belt (St. Francois County) and the Tri-State area (Jasper and Newton Counties).
+The EPA concurred with our recommendations in its first round final determinations published on November 16, 2010.
+In a letter to the Governor dated June 14, 2011, EPA outlined its preliminary decision for the second round of designations.
+EPA proposed to keep the nonattainment area designations unchanged from the first round.
+No monitoring data from any of the four newly-monitored areas (portions of five counties) indicated a violation of the NAAQS.
+The EPA gave the State until August 15, 2011, to respond with any comments prior to finalizing this second round no later than October 14, 2011.
+On July 13, 2011, Missouri responded in agreement with these recommendations.
+More information on nonattainment boundary recommendations can be found on the National Ambient Air Quality Standard Area Boundary Designations page.

 State Implementation Plans

 After the nonattainment area designations are finalized, states are required by the federal Clean Air Act or CAA to develop and maintain a state implementation plan or SIP that provides the state's air pollution control strategy for meeting the requirements of the CAA.
 The SIP is submitted to the EPA and includes the specific state rules and state plans that make up the state's air pollution control strategies.
-The 2007 SIP and 2009 SIP Supplement for Herculaneum can be found on the State Plans Pending EPA Approval page.
+In 2013, Missouri submitted attainment demonstration SIPs to EPA for both the Herculaneum and Buick nonattainment areas.

 - Missouri Department of Natural Resources.